Survey of Low-Resource Machine Translation: Shared Tasks

 An important initial step to training an NMT model is to identify available data (See Section~\ref{sec:data}) and to potentially filter it depending on the noisiness of the dataset and how out-of-domain it is or to use an alternative strategy to indicate domain or data quality (i.e.~tagging).
 So what choices do participants tend to make in terms of using (or excluding) data sources, filtering and cleaning of data and using meta-information such as domain tags?

 \paragraph{Choice of data} We focus on constrained submissions only (i.e.~where participants can only use the data provided by the organisers), so most participants use all available data.
 Hesitancy can sometimes be seen with regards to web-crawled data (other than WMT newscrawl, which is generally more homogeneous and therefore of better quality), some choosing to omit the data \citep{singh-2020-adobe} and others to filter it for quality \citep{chen-etal-2020-facebook,li-EtAl:2020:WMT}.
-It is very unusual to see teams do their own crawling (\citet{hernandez-nguyen:2020:WMT} is a counter-example); teams doing so run the risk of crawling data that overlaps with the development set or one side of the test set.
+It is very unusual to see teams do their own crawling (\citet{hernandez-nguyen:2020:WMT} is a counter-example); teams doing so run the risk of crawling data that overlaps with the development set or one side of the test set. \citet{tran2021wmt} successfully mined an extra million sentences pairs of Hausa-English data from the allowed monolingual data, helping them win the 2021 task.

 \paragraph{Data cleaning and filtering} Although not exhaustively reported, many of the submissions apply some degree of data cleaning and filtering to the parallel and monolingual data.
 In its simplest form, this means excluding sentences based on their length (if too long) and the ratio between the lengths of parallel sentences (if too different).
 Some teams also remove duplicates (e.g.~\citet{li-EtAl:2019:WMT2}).
 More rigorous cleaning includes eliminating sentences containing fewer than a specified percentage of alpha-numeric characters in sentences (depending on the language's script), those identified as belonging to another language (e.g.~using language identification) or those less likely to belong to the same distribution as the training data (e.g.~using filtering techniques such as Moore-Lewis \citep{moore-lewis-2010-intelligent}).
 Data filtering is also a commonly used technique for backtranslation data (see the paragraph on data augmentation below), often using similar filtering techniques such as dual conditional cross-entropy filtering \citep{junczys-dowmunt-2018-dual} to retain only the cleanest and most relevant synthetic parallel sentences.
 Unfortunately the effect of data filtering is rarely evaluated, probably because it would involve expensive re-training.